WangWenchao/wangwenchao.github.io/_posts/2014-10-28-git-flow-notes.md

 ![common git flow map](http://nvie.com/img/git-model@2x.png)

-and the recommoned git flow plugin for git also write by Vincent Driessen  , it' on the gtihub [nvie/gitflow](https://github.com/nvie/gitflow)
+and the recommond the  git flow plugin for git also write by Vincent Driessen  , it' on the gtihub [nvie/gitflow](https://github.com/nvie/gitflow)

 other links: